shee12rsh/Assignments/README.md

 2. Extracts the first five elements from the list.
 3. Reverses these extracted elements.
 4. Prints both the extracted list and the reversed list

+Assignment 6

+Problem Statement:Create a calculator using TKINTER